ab31mohit/inter-iit_Team62/README.md

 <commandSubTopic>command/motor_vel</commandSubTopic>
 ```

 - Now follow step 7 to launch and hover the drone.
+- You'll notice that the drone isn't flying, because we've changed the topics.
 Ater that launch a new terminal and run the commands below:

 ```
 ros2 launch px4_drone_ros_control  gz_px4_bridge.launch.py
 ```
+- You should now see the drone is flying.
 - This re-routes PX4 msgs to our _motor_command_bypass_node_ node which can alter the pwm messages, this node subscribes an int value (motor index from 0 to 3), if received it sets the pwm value to 0 for that motor index.
 - Updated pwm values are sent to the drone.